aabmets/automate-electron-ipc/README.md

 # vite-plugin-automate-electron-ipc
-A Vite plugin for Electron apps that automates the generation of IPC components into source code files
+Vite plugin for automating the generation of IPC components for Electron apps.

 WORK IN PROGRESS